erciomunoz/academic-kickstart-1/content/publication/paper35/index.md

 ---
-title: "Awareness and Support for the LGBTI+ Population: Experimental Evidence from an Informational Treatment in Mexico"
+title: "Awareness and Support for the LGBT+ Population: Experimental Evidence from an Informational Treatment in Mexico"
 authors:
 - Ariel Listo
 - admin